 In 2013, George Clooney co-founded Casamigos Tequila with Rande Gerber and Michael Meldman.

 On April 28, 2014, George Clooney became engaged to British-Lebanese human rights lawyer Amal Alamuddin.
+They bonded over their shared interest in campaigning work, particularly concerning the Elgin Marbles.

 In 2014, George Clooney rejected an apology from the Daily Mail for printing a false story, calling the Mail the "worst kind of tabloid."

-In May 2015, George Clooney told the BBC that the Syrian conflict was too complicated politically to get involved in and he wanted to focus on helping the refugees.
+In May 2015, George Clooney told the BBC that the Syrian conflict was too complicated politically to get involved in, and he wanted to focus on helping the refugees.

 In 2015, George Clooney and Amal Alamuddin adopted a rescue dog, a Basset Hound named Millie, from the San Gabriel Valley Humane Society.

 In April 2016, George Clooney visited Armenia to commemorate the 101st anniversary of the Armenian Genocide.
+He supports the recognition of the Armenian Genocide and is a chief associate of the 100 Lives Initiative and launched the Aurora Prize.

 In 2016, George Clooney endorsed Hillary Clinton for the presidential election.